Practice of Ethical Leadership

 A model for exploring an ethical leadership practice

-Ann Skeet is the director of Leadership Ethics at the Markkula Center for Applied Ethics.
+Ann Skeet is the senior director of Leadership Ethics at the Markkula Center for Applied Ethics.
 Views are her own.

 Ethical leadership creates an environment where the goals and values of people working in the organization align with its mission.
 In the Markkula Center for Applied Ethics’ Framework for Ethical Decision Making, people are encouraged to use various paradigms to determine the right actions that would lead to positive ethical behavior.
 There are six ways leaders reinforce ethical leadership in organizations across all sectors.
 They encompass both the aspects of “being” and “doing” by someone in a formal leadership position.
 Taken together—character and actions--they create a model for exploring an ethical leadership practice.

 The first way is simply how the leader shows up in the world, revealing her character and values to others.
 This is a fundamental element contributing to how much impact she can have.
 Regardless of what actions she takes, they will be received through the lens of what kind of person she is.
 If she is perceived to be virtuous and to have strong moral character and integrity, the actions she takes will have more force than if someone with questionable character made them.

 2. Creating Community

 Ethical leaders invest in creating community.
 They do this by using the organization’s mission and shared values as the cornerstone for decision making.
 They recognize and leverage the agreements between various stakeholders and reinforce their commitment to these agreements at key moments.
 They tell stories and model behaviors that contribute to a strong culture, by connecting to values reflected in the company.

 3. Encouraging Ethical Conduct